5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 5. You can exit the screen by using `Ctrl+a` and after that `Ctrl+d` (detaching the screen).

 ## Other information

+### Troubleshooting

+You can ask questions in the issues system.

 ### IPTables rules